sushantvema/sushantvema.github.io/content/notes/coffee.md

   - 180 grams pour with agitation in 30 seconds
   - pour the rest slowly
   - stir the sides with a spooon

+2024-07-16:
+  - 14 clicks for my [Timemore Chestnut C3 manual grinder](https://www.timemore.com/products/timemore-chestnut-c3-esp-manual-coffee-grinder-1) (which I got for 47 bucks on AliExpress)
+  - Costco dark roast blend from Pacific Northwest (don't remember the name)
+  - 17.5 grams of coffee
+  - 275ml water
+  - 2m45s total drawdown time
+  - very pleasant brew. should be able to get another decent extraction in the afternoon.